bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * The archive links should be marked up with bounding timestamps to allow ID based partial lookups
 * Potentially store the archive links as a separate file or as a tree if there would be too many (>16)
 * The feed with the most recent posts should be as short as possible and potentially pruned by the #read_receipt of our followers for chat use cases
+* Normal publishing feeds should not be pruned so every post maintains permalinks
+* Introduce new metadata that points to the next feed after this one is closed and indicate either the most recent update if that one is also closed, or no timestamp (if it is not closed), (e.g., `#next = 2023-01-01T00:00Z http://test.example/2022-12.txt` ).

 ### Read receipt